Set goals that really take teams forward

 However, we had little idea how online marketing actually works in the beginning.
 And in this respect also a small chance of reaching the goal.

-We have set ourselves a performance target - although a learning goal would have been better here.
-A better goal would have been: Within the next 30 days, we will find out and try out 5 methods to potentially get new website visitors.
+We set a performance goal there - although a learning goal would have been better here.
+A better goal would have been: We will find out and try out 5 methods within the next 30 days with which you can potentially get new website visitors.
 So the focus here is on learning something.

-The more uncertain the general conditions are - in our case, we had little idea of online marketing - the more effective it is to set learning goals.
+The more uncertain the general conditions are - in our case we had hardly any idea about online marketing - the more effective it is to set learning goals.

 How safe are the general conditions for you?
 Are learning or performance goals appropriate?
 If you want to reflect on your goals in a targeted manner, take a look at our target retro.